 2. Book ahead

 Before any big trip it is recommended to carefully plan your accommodation.
 You don’t want to turn up to the only hostel on a certain route only to find that all the rooms are already taken.
 Instead, after you have your route carefully planned, book hostels situated on your way.
 Many modern and comfortable facilities offer on-site parking spaces.
-The ones located in popular tourist spots, like Airlie Beach and Byron Bay also offer well-equipped campervan parking spaces for the convenience of adventure-hungry travellers.
+The ones located in popular tourist spots, like Airlie Beach also offer well-equipped campervan parking spaces for the convenience of adventure-hungry travellers.
 Have a read of the Essentials for Campervan Trips in Australia which has some very useful tips.

 The same is true of any attractions that you want to visit.
 If you need to get tickets, buying ahead of time is usually cheaper anyway.
 You can also use a community sharing site to book cheap parking spaces before you arrive, so that you don’t have to waste time driving around looking for somewhere to stop on a busy day.